testrj881/testrj881-jenkins_cicd_argo_kubernetes-project/README.md

       1. Delete the inbound traffic rule for your instance
       2. Edit the inbound traffic rule to only allow custom TCP port `8080`

-After you login to Jenkins,
+After you login to Jenkins UI,
+      - username: admin
       - Run the command to copy the Jenkins Admin Password - `sudo cat /var/lib/jenkins/secrets/initialAdminPassword`
       - Enter the Administrator password